 Formulators have mostly inferred the structure of these emulsions based on indirect measurements, Barlow explains.
 But his group took a direct approach, with Ahmadi analyzing the cream using X-ray and neutron scattering techniques to determine how the ingredients were dispersed.
 Ahmadi and Barlow are at King’s College London, and their co-investigator, Jayne Lawrence, Ph.D., is at Manchester University.

 Cream is usually thought of as stacks of lamellae, or membranes, composed of surfactants and co-surfactants that maintain oil droplets dispersed within water (or vice versa).
 To reveal a cream’s true structure, the researchers started with an aqueous cream formulation from the British Pharmacopoeia that contains two co-surfactants and a sodium dodecyl sulfate (SDS) surfactant.
 They also incorporated a diol known to act as a preservative.
 One by one, Ahmadi replaced each ingredient with heavier isotopic versions.
-The researchers then scattered X-rays and neutrons off the selectively isotope-labelled samples and, from the resulting patterns of scattering, determined the location of each ingredient and the aggregate it formed within the cream.
+The researchers then scattered X-rays and neutrons off the selectively isotope-labeled samples and, from the resulting patterns of scattering, determined the location of each ingredient and the aggregate it formed within the cream.

 The results were surprising.
 Although they observed co-surfactants in the lamellar layers as predicted, the surfactant was not there.
 “The surfactant peak profile suggested that the molecule formed micelles in the cream,” Ahmadi says.
 In addition, the preservative was not found in the aqueous layer, where scientists have always presumed it would be.
 It was, in fact, residing in the lamellae.
 Preservatives have an antimicrobial effect, thereby prolonging shelf-life.
 Formulators had assumed that to be an effective antimicrobial, the preservative had to be dissolved in the water layer.
 So, Ahmadi says this finding could mean the creams are essentially self-preserving.